docker/docs/docker-store/certify-images.md

 ---
 description: Run certification tests against your images
 keywords: Docker, docker, store, certified content, images
-title: Certify your Docker images
+title: Certify Docker images
 ---

 ## Introduction

 Content that qualifies as **Docker Certified** must conform to best practices and pass certain baseline tests.

 Docker Store lets you publish certified images as well as plugins for logging, volumes, and networks.
 You must certify your own _images and logging plugins_ with the `inspect` tools as explained in these docs.
-Currently, Docker Store certifies your _volume and networking plugins_ for you upon submission.
+Currently, Docker Store certifies your volume and networking plugins for you upon submission.

 This page explains how publishers can successfully test their **Docker images**.
-For plugins, see [Certify your Docker logging plugins](certify-plugins-logging).
+Also available: [Certify your Docker logging plugins](certify-plugins-logging).

 > Content that requires a non-certified infrastructure environment cannot be published as certified.